Foundations in Model Drawing

 - COVID: We will adhere to a 2m rule between students. (masks and hand sanitizers will also be provided)

-Send an email to email@example.com to register.
+Send an email to firstname.lastname@example.org to register your interest.

 Payments can be made by transfer, card or PayPal.
 If you require spread payment, please contact Linda directly by email at email@example.com